-Document Retention
+Subrecipient Document Retention

-The subrecipient must retain all documentation of this project for three years after the entire 2019 CDBG-DR grant between IEDA and HUD is closed.
-IEDA grant closeout with HUD is anticipated in 2026.
-Subrecipients should expect to retain all documentation through at least 2029.
+The subrecipient (city/county/tribe) must retain all documentation of this project for three years after the entire 2020 CDBG-DR grant between IEDA and HUD is closed.
+IEDA grant closeout with HUD is anticipated in 2029.
+Subrecipients should expect to retain all documentation through at least 2032.
 IEDA will notify all subrecipients when documentation retention is no longer required.
-Subrecipients may also contact IEDA's Federal Programs and/or Disaster Recovery divisions to inquire about document retention times for 2019 CDBG-DR.
+Subrecipients may also contact IEDA's Community Development and/or Disaster Recovery divisions to inquire about document retention times for 2020 CDBG-DR.